AngleProtocol/merkl-dispute/README.md

 ## What is a dispute ?

 A dispute is a halt of the merkl root update on the contract, which allows the DAO to come in and resolve the conflict.
 This mechanism can prevent a malicious or accidental update of the new reward data which might be invalid.

 ![image](./docs/dispute-process.png)

 ## Pre-requisites

-You must provide some neccesary environment variables (see [.env.example](./.env.example)):
+You must provide some necessary environment variables (see [.env.example](./.env.example)):

 ```env
 PORT= 5002
 ENV= 'prod'